For FedEx Ground contractors

 Audit trail on every dollar

-Every anomaly, every Owner Brief number, every dispute draft is timestamped and source-linked.
+Every finding, every Owner Brief number, every dispute draft is timestamped and source-linked.
 SOC 2 roadmap from day one.

 Encrypted end to end